lakmalfdo/Job_portal_api_django/README.md

 In your Django app, you can define models in the models.py file.
 Models define the structure of your database tables.

 ### Creating Views
 In Django, views define the logic for handling HTTP requests and returning responses.
-You can create views for your API in the views.py file.
+Views within the views.py file handle CRUD operations implicitly, eliminating the necessity of writing specific CRUD functions.

 ### Adding Serializers
 Serializers allow you to convert complex data types, such as Django model instances, into native Python data types.
 You can add serializers in the serializers.py file.